-Since 2006, Dr. Solomon has served as Senior Vice President and Chief Technology Officer of Agilent Technologies, Inc. (life sciences, diagnostics and applied chemical markets).
-An expert in the start-up/venture ecosystem, she developed and leads Agilent's corporate venture program.
+Dr. Solomon served as Senior Vice President and Chief Technology Officer of Agilent Technologies, Inc. (life sciences, diagnostics and applied chemical markets) from 2006 until she retired from that position in July 2023.
+In addition to her leadership in organic research and development she is expert in open innovation, having developed and led Agilent's industry-leading, enterprise-wide academic collaboration and corporate venture programs.
 Prior to 2006, she served as Vice President and Director of Agilent Laboratories, Agilent's centralized advanced research organization.
-Ms. Solomon has served on the Board of Directors of Novanta Inc. since 2022.
-She is a member of the National Academy of Engineering and serves on multiple academic and government advisory boards focused on science, technology and innovation.
-As a global senior technology business executive with deep experience in corporate governance, transformation, and high-tech industry, she brings valuable perspective in strategy, innovation, and digital leadership in support of core and adjacent business growth.
+Dr. Solomon has served on the Board of Directors of Novanta Inc. since 2022.
+She is a member of the National Academy of Engineering and serves on multiple industry, academic and government advisory boards focused on science, technology, and innovation.
+As a global senior technology business executive with deep experience in corporate governance, transformation, and high-tech industry, she brings valuable perspective in strategy, innovation, and digital leadership in support of profitable core and adjacent business growth.
 Additionally, with extensive knowledge and experience in materials measurement and leading innovation in a diversified global technology enterprise, Dr. Solomon brings to our Board of Directors valuable insight on research and development and other operational issues faced by companies focused on innovations in technology.